juji-io/datalevin/benchmarks/write-bench/README.md

 indicating an effective utilization of multicore and the apparent hiding of I/O wait time.

-### Non-durable Writes Results

-For each batch size, we plot everything together.

-#### Pure Write Task

-#### Mixed Read/Write Task

-### Remark
+#### Remark

-In general, Datalevin's transaction speed is more stable and less sensitive to batch size variations.
+In general, Datalevin's Datalog transaction speed is more stable and less sensitive to batch size variations.
 Particularly, the throughput of Async transaction hovers around 15k to 40k per second regardless the batch sizes.
 SQLite is very good at batch transaction, but individual transaction fails short.

 It should be mentioned that for bulk loading of large amount of data,  Datalevin has the option to use `init-db` and `fill-db` functions.
 For example, it took 5.3